jdx/mise/SECURITY.md

 - [core](https://github.com/jdx/rtx/issues/236) - plugins that are hardcoded into the CLI.
   These are official plugins for the most common languages written in Rust.
 - community - plugins in the [rtx-plugins](https://github.com/rtx-plugins) GitHub Org.
-For now these will only have @jdx as the sole contributor, however this may change in the future for particular plugins with dedicated owners/collaborators.
-If you'd like your plugin to be moved here, ask me about it.
+[See below](#rtx-plugins-github-org) for details.
 - external - plugins owned by other parties, these include plugins in the shorthand registry.
 These are no more secure than installing any random tool from the internet.
+These receive a warning dialog when installed in rtx.

 Just because a plugin is inside of the shorthand registry (so you can run `rtx install foo@`, does not mean I vouch for it.
 I have no idea who almost anyone that builds those plugins are.
 If it's coming from the rtx-plugins